murraycadzow/2021-obss-day3/_episodes/01-dataprep.md

 > 2. It is time to load the ```Stacks``` module to be able to access the ```process_radtags``` command.
 Find the module  and load it (*hint*: Do for Stacks what we did above for FastQC).
 {: .challenge}
 >Well done, We are now going to fetch our barcodes:
 > 3. You will need to specify the set of barcodes used in the construction of the RAD library.
 Each P1 adaptor in RAD read starts with a particular DNA barcode that gets sequenced first, allowing data to be associated with individual samples.
 To save you some time, the barcode file is at: `/nesi/project/nesi02659/obss_2021/resources/gbs/lane1_barcodes.txt` Copy it to the `dataprep/` where you currently are.
-Have a look at them.
+Have a look at the barcodes.
 >
 >> ## Solution
 >> ```bash